dwt0317/azure-docs/articles/machine-learning/how-to-tune-performance-of-parallel-run-step.md

 ## Understanding ParallelRunStep Resource Requirements

 ### CPU and Memory
+As the size of input data increases, the internal scripts of ParallelRunStep will consume more memory for data processing.
-The internal scripts of ParallelRunStep requires minor CPU and memory.
-In common, users only need to take care of CPU and memory usage of their own scripts.
+The internal scripts of ParallelRunStep have low CPU requirements.
+The overall CPU usage should mainly depend on scripts of users.

 ### Network
 ParallelRunStep requires a lot of network I/O operation to support dataset processing, mini-batch scheduling and processing.
 Bandwidth and latency are the primary concerns of network.